Outlander (TV series)

 Outlander is a historical fantasy television series based on the book series of the same name by Diana Gabaldon.
 Developed by Ronald D. Moore, the show premiered on August 9, 2014, on Starz.
 It stars Caitríona Balfe as Claire Randall, an English former World War II military nurse in Scotland who, in 1945, finds herself transported back in time to 1743.
-There, she encounters and falls in love with a dashing Highland warrior named Jamie Fraser (Sam Heughan), a tacksman of Clan Fraser of Lovat whom she later marries.
+There, she encounters and falls in love with a dashing Highland warrior named Jamie Fraser (Sam Heughan), a tacksman of Clan Mackenzie whom she later marries.
 Here, Claire becomes embroiled in the Jacobite rising.